 In 2016 there were ten Blue Flag beaches and two Blue Flag marinas in Northern Ireland.
 The Blue Flag applies only during the current bathing season, from the start of May until mid-September.
 Individual Operators may decide to fly their flags during a shorter season, but cannot fly it outside the dates in their application.

 In order to ensure the highest standards are maintained, Blue Flags must be renewed annually, and they can only be awarded to beaches which have been shown to have excellent water quality consistently throughout the previous four bathing seasons.
-The water quality on most of our beaches is measured by the Northern Ireland Environment Agency between May and September, and you can check the results on the NI Direct web site.
+The water quality on most of our beaches is measured by the Department of Agriculture, Environment and Rural Affairs between May and September, and you can check the results on the NI Direct web site.

 In addition to the highest standards of bathing water quality, the criteria for obtaining a Blue Flag include other areas of environmental management, such as waste management and coastal planning and protection.